afrakh/MIPS-Assembly/README.md

+🖥️ MIPS Assembly & Final Datapath Design

-This repository contains all the assembly codes which I studied for MIPS processor specifically in Computer Organization and Design course(CS - 221).
+This repository contains a collection of **MIPS assembly programs** and the **datapath implementation** developed as part of the **CS-221: Computer Organization and Design** course.

-Run the programs using any preferred simulator.
+It showcases fundamental and intermediate-level concepts in computer architecture, including instruction execution, memory access, control flow and an implementation of a non-pipelined data path.

+You can run .asm files using either MARS or QtSPIM